sayedimac/Slots/README.md

-# Example of a C# ASP.NET Core 3.1 application and App Config Slots
+# Example of a C# ASP.NET 5.0 application and App Config Slots

 Using Azure Application Service Slots for App Configuration management.
 Config settings can be scoped to an individual Slot, or apply to all Slots.